scott-robotics/rqt_node_inspector/readme.md

 - View inbound and outbound connections of a given node
 - View all publishers and subscribers for a given topic
-- Echo a particular topic
+- Echo a topic
+- Call a service

 `ros2 run rqt_node_inspector rqt_node_inspector`